Indian roller: Taxonomy

 The Indochinese roller (C. affinis) was often treated as a subspecies due to some hybridisation between the two taxa over an area from central Nepal to western Assam.
 However, a 2018 molecular study of nuclear and mitochondrial DNA showed that the latter taxon was actually most closely related to the purple-winged roller (C. temminckii) while the Indian roller was their next closest relative, diverging from a lineage that gave rise to those two species.

-The phylogenetic relationships among Coracias species were determined in a molecular study published in 2018.

 The International Ornithologists' Union has designated "Indian roller" the official common name for the species.
 In British India, it was also colloquially termed 'blue jay'.
 The Indian roller is called 'Little King' by villagers in Khuzestan Province in Iran.

 Description

 The Indian roller is a bulky and broad-winged bird with a large head and short neck and legs.
 It has a body length of 30-34 cm with a wingspan of 65-74 cm and weighs 166-176 g.
 The bare skin around the eyes is dull orange, the legs and feet are yellow-brown.
 The bill is tinged with brown at the base.
 The iris is grey-brown.